Computer vision syndrome: Eyeglasses

 Decreased focusing capability is mitigated by wearing a small plus-powered (+1.00 to +1.50) over-the-counter pair of eyeglasses.
 Wearing these eyeglasses helps such patients regain their ability to focus on near objects.
 People who are engaged in other occupations—such as tailors engaged in embroidery—can experience similar symptoms and can be helped by these glasses.

 A Pacific University research study of 36 participants found significant differences in irritation or burning of the eyes, tearing, or watery eyes, dry eyes, and tired eyes, that were each improved by amber colored lenses versus placebo lenses, but in a follow-up study in 2008, the same team was not able to reproduce the results of the first study.

-Competing research has shown blue light-filtering lenses decrease specific aspects of light emissions.
+A study sponsored by the lens industry has shown blue light-filtering lenses decrease specific aspects of light emissions.
 Theoretical reductions in phototoxicity were 10.6% to 23.6%.
 Additionally, melatonin suppression was reduced by 5.8% to 15.0% and scotopic sensitivity by 2.4% to 9.6%.
 Over 70% of the participants in this testing were unable to detect these changes.
 The expansion of technology has led to more individuals utilizing computers and televisions which increase the overall exposure to blue light.
-This has opened up opportunities for companies such as Gunnar Optiks and Razer Inc. to create glasses focused on reducing the exposure to blue light.
 Double-blind trials however, have shown no evidence to support the use of blue light filtering lenses for digital eye strain caused by blue light from electronic screens.

 Amber-tinted lenses have been shown to affect the circadian rhythm and treat delayed sleep phase disorder.